saltysystems/overworld/README.md

-Saline Game Server
+Overworld Game Server
 =================================================

 << [Join us on Discord](https://discord.gg/aTQdf8eeZj) >>

-Saline is a multiplayer game server framework powered by Erlang/OTP.
+Overworld is a multiplayer game server framework powered by Erlang/OTP.
 The project is focused on building tools for the creation of player-driven worlds of all kinds, with a special focus on account management, database persistence, instances/sharding, NPCs, server-side scripting and more.